josegonzalez/cakephp-wysiwyg/README.markdown

 ## TODO:
 1. Better code commenting
-2. Update the include TinyMCE distribution
+2. Figure out how to include the TinyMCE distribution
 3. Enable some file-uploading plugin for TinyMCE
 4. Refactor if possible